bgmcmullen/Song-Tracker/README.md

 ## Goal:
 Enables users to search for the top 10 tracks of a musical artist and save their favorite tracks.
 ## Features:
-Search functionality for finding musical artists./ Display of top 10 tracks for the selected artist./ Ability to save favorite tracks to a list saved in a database./ Options for sharing favorite tracks on social media.
+Search functionality for finding musical artists.\
+Display of top 10 tracks for the selected artist.\
+Ability to save favorite tracks to a list saved in a database.\
+Options for sharing favorite tracks on social media.
 ## Users:
 Anyone wanting keep track of popular tracks of top arts